-If the patient is in the caregiver’s office, an interpreter can be reached via phone using a dedicated 800 number or the LanguageLine app.
+If the patient is in the caregiver’s office, an interpreter can be reached via telephone using a dedicated number or the LanguageLine mobile application.
 An interpreter can also be seen via video using a smart phone, tablet, or laptop computer.
 Caregivers who work in mental health clinics can put the LanguageLine app on their mobile device and bring up an interpreter on-demand as they do rounds.

-In some cases it may be preferable to have an interpreter on the premises, in which case an on-site interpreter can be scheduled.
+In some cases it may be preferable to have an interpreter on the premises, in which case a face-to-face interpreter can be scheduled.

 For Virtual Meetings

-There is a growing acceptance for conducting mental-health appointments virtually, either via phone, video, or telehealth platform.
+There is a growing acceptance for conducting mental-health appointments virtually, either via telephone, video, or telehealth platform.

-If the meeting is being conducted by phone, an interpreter can be reached via a dedicated 800 number and then brought into the call as a third-party.
-Alternatively, if scheduled in advance, the interpreter can call the patient first and then patch in the caregiver.
+If the meeting is being conducted by phone, an interpreter can be reached via a dedicated phone number and then brought into the call as a third-party.
+Alternatively, the interpreter can also form a conference bridge for the caregiver and dial-out to a patient.

 Finding the Option that is Right for You

-For those with an existing LanguageLine account, we recommending discussing your language challenge with your account executive.
+For those with an existing LanguageLine account, we recommending discussing your language challenge with your representative.
 They will listen and then consult with you on the language solution that best suits your unique scenario.

 Not a LanguageLine client?
 Please contact us through our website or call 0800 169 2879.